Tutorial: Migrate SQL Server to an Azure SQL Managed Instance online using DMS

-When the database migration status shows Completed, connect your applications to the new target instance of Azure SQL Database managed instance.
+When the database migration status shows Completed, connect your applications to the new target instance of SQL Managed Instance.

 - For a tutorial showing you how to migrate a database to a managed instance using the T-SQL RESTORE command, see Restore a backup to a managed instance using the restore command.